 No TV?
-Not watching live TV on any channel or service, or BBC programmes on iPlayer?
+Not watching live TV on any channel or service, or BBC programmes on BBC iPlayer?
 Empty property?
 You can let us know here by completing a No Licence Needed declaration.

 The law says you need to be covered by a TV Licence to: